prisma/prisma1/docs/1.3/04-Reference/03-Prisma-API/04-Mutations.md

 ```

 > **Note**: `create` and `update` are of the same type as the `data` object in the `createUser` and `updateUser` mutations.
+> **Note**: Currently nested mutations are not supported within the `update` and `create`.
+You can only change or create scalar values, but not create or change values for relation fields.

 ### Deleting nodes